 The Spanish Colonial period ended in the mid-1800s, but Spanish architectural techniques and styles grew in popularity.
 Two events had a major impact on the spread of Spanish architecture:

-- The 1884 novel Ramona, which told the story of a young Native American girl living in California in the early 1900s.
+- The 1884 novel Ramona, which told the story of a young Indigenous girl living in California in the early 1900s.
 It completely romanticized the idea of California, and fully enraptured the American public.

 - The 1893 World's Fair in Chicago, where each state designed a structure to showcase items produced within the state; California's structure was built as a traditional Spanish mission.